omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

   list: never
 ---

-A group of friends and I like to get together occasionally to play Poker.
+A group of friends and I occasionally like to get together to play Poker.
 Yet something keeps happening that I have observed time and again with these kinds of group gatherings: It is hard to find a suitable date and then on top people cancel last minute.
 This is demotivating for other participants, who in turn also become less committed and this often leads to such groups failing.

-Here is one theory of why this happens and how to solve it, explained with Poker (this article will assume Texas Hold'em Poker, probably the most popular variant).
+Here is one theory of why this happens and how to solve it, explained with Poker.
+This article will assume Texas Hold'em Poker, probably the most popular variant.

 ## Aside: Poker Basics